MaterializeInc/materialize/doc/developer/platform/formalism.md

     The representation in the Storage layer is as explicit update triples and maintained `since` and `upper` frontiers.
     The primary property of the Storage layer is that, even across failures, it is able to reproduce all updates for times that lie between `since` and `upper` frontiers that it has advertised.

-*   The  **Compute** layer uses a view definition to transform input TVCs into the exactly corresponding output TVCs.
-    The output TVC varies *exactly* with the input TVCs:
-    For each `time`, the output collection at `time` equals the view applied to the input collections at `time`.
+*   The  **Compute** layer uses a view definition to transform (possibly multiple) input TVCs into a new output TVC.
+The output TVC varies *exactly* with the input TVCs: For each `time`, the output collection at `time` equals the view applied to the input collections at `time`.
+We call this process of maintaining an output TVC that varies with input TVCs a *dataflow*.

 The Storage and Compute layers both manage the `since` and `upper` frontiers for the `GlobalId`s they manage.
 For both layers, the `since` frontier is controlled by their users and it does not advance unless it is allowed.